FahadKhalid/FahadKhalid/README.md

 #### 3. **[GraphQL](https://github.com/FahadKhalid/GraphQL)**
 This project explores integration with GraphQL APIs on Android.
 It highlights experience with a modern API paradigm, often used for complex data querying and reducing over-fetching, which can be beneficial for performance.
 **Key Tech:** Kotlin, GraphQL client (e.g., Apollo), API Integration, Data Structures.
-**Relevance to Role:** Shows adaptability to modern backend communication protocols and an understanding of efficient data fetching, relevant for complex real-time data needs in a large-scale system.
+**Relevance to Role:** Demonstrates adaptability to modern backend communication protocols and an understanding of efficient data fetching, essential for meeting complex real-time data needs in a large-scale system.

 Kotlin Multiplatform repository is building...